 Awesome, I heard some really great ideas.
 I heard that the audience can be children like you, parents, family members, and other adults.
-I also heard that our message is to provide information about ways we can all work together as a team.
-I also heard that this is important because working together makes everyone feel safe and happy.
+I also heard that our message is to provide information about events we've experienced and how we felt about them.
+I also heard that this is important because learning about each other helps everyone feel included and safe.